-At the base of the hill, there is a funicular that takes you to the Citadel.
+A funicular takes you to the Citadel at the base of the hill.
 For those who wish to hike to the Citadel, there is a path on the right-hand side of the funicular.
 It’s quite an easy hike, so don’t take the funicular unless you don’t want to walk.

 Once at the top, follow the path to the entrance.
 Find the ticket office and you’re ready to go.
-It is a self-guided walk through the outer wall and gates and into the inner courtyard.
+It is a self-guided walk through the outer wall, gates, and inner courtyard.
 You can let your mind go free and imagine how people lived when the Citadel was operational.

 Rasnov Citadel is a reasonably well-preserved site with small souvenir shops and a beautiful panoramic view of Rasnov and the surrounding mountains.

 Note: If the Citadel is undergoing renovation work, and you can’t go inside, hiking up to the fortress and walking outside the walls is still a good idea!